kmcquade/policy_sentry_readthedocs_test/docs/user-guide/initialize.rst

 Initialization
 ##############

-`initialize`: This will create a SQLite database that contains all of the services available through the [Actions, Resources, and Condition Keys documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_actions-resources-contextkeys.html).
+`initialize`: This will create a SQLite database that contains all of the services available through the `Actions, Resources, and Condition Keys documentation <https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_actions-resources-contextkeys.html>`__.

 The database is stored in ``$HOME/.policy_sentry/aws.sqlite3``.